-The Toronto Island has an abundant amount of water ways that go through the island and make for one of the best fishing locations in Toronto.
-There are also many marinas which attract a great northern pike and carp population.
-Bass, including both largemouth and smallmouth are also abundant throughout the waters of The Toronto Islands.
-At the island there are kayak and canoes available for rent which will give better fishing opportunities.
+Toronto Island has an abundant amount of waterways that go through the island and make for one of the best fishing locations in Toronto.
+There are also many marinas that attract a great northern pike and carp population.
+Bass, including both largemouth and smallmouth, are also abundant throughout the waters of The Toronto Islands.
+On the island, there are kayaks and canoes available for rent which will give better fishing opportunities.

-You can get to the island either by the ferry that departs from harbour front or by your own boat or canoe.
+You can get to the island either by the ferry that departs from the harbourfront or by your own boat or canoe.
 There are three different points you can get to by taking the ferry.
-There is Hanlan’s Point on the western part of the island, Center Island and the third point is Ward’s Island on the eastern part.
-The cost of the ferry is $7.25 for adults which includes return fare.
+There is Hanlan’s Point on the western part of the island, Center Island, and the third point is Ward’s Island on the eastern part.
+The cost of the ferry is $7.25 for adults which includes the return fare.

-The best fishing spot closest to the ferry is off of Cibola Avenue casting toward Algonquin Island.
+The best fishing spot closest to the ferry is off Cibola Avenue casting toward Algonquin Island.
 A decent pike population around the island.
-There are a lot of boats which attracts small sunfish and perch who take cover under them to get out of the sun.
+There are a lot of boats that attract small sunfish and perch that take cover under them to get out of the sun.
 Pike and largemouth have abundant food in these areas because of the smaller fish.

 Long Pond is just a short walk off the ferry and provides great action in the summer months.
 The two most common fish are carp and pike.
 The carp get to be quite large here and can reach up to twenty pounds.
 Pike average about four pounds here and can be caught on spinnerbaits and spoons.
 For those with boats the water depth is very uneven so beware of sudden shallow rocks and logs that come close to the water surface.

 For those with access to boats, the journey to Center Island is a fishing hot spot filler with pike.
 Some pike in this area reach up to fifteen pounds.
-Trolling along through the water that separates Center Island from Toronto harbour front is a perfect spot that attracts huge pike and some trout pending on the season.
+Trolling along through the water that separates Center Island from Toronto Harbourfront is a perfect spot that attracts huge pike and some trout pending on the season.
 Pike and trout are attracted to the cooler water that the spring brings.
-Note to not get to close to the airport and know what the buoys mean in the area.
+Note not to get too close to the airport and know what the buoys mean in the area.

-Through the island walk way, try to cast in areas that are semi enclosed and offer some tree cover when fishing for Largemouth bass.
+Through the island walkway, try to cast in areas that are semi-enclosed and offer some tree cover when fishing for Largemouth bass.
 The weedy shallows provide excellent locations for bass using spinner baits and top water baits in very high weed levels.
-Under some bridges are excellent spots for where bass try to escape the heat of the sun.
+Under some bridges are excellent spots where bass try to escape the heat of the sun.
 The largemouth average about three pounds through the islands and are great fighters.
 Smallmouth can primarily be caught around the mouths of the entrances to the island.
 They prefer cooler waters that the mouths provide.

 Pike stay mostly close to the many marinas around Toronto Island, as they move with the food.
-They can also be caught from any point along trails but mostly set up territories in enclosed areas which are easier to dominate.
-Pike can be caught on large spoons, spinner baits and minnow baits.
+They can also be caught from any point along trails but mostly set up territories in enclosed areas that are easier to dominate.
+Pike can be caught on large spoons, spinner baits, and minnow baits.
 Try live minnows on hooks for pike and wire leaders.
 Pliers will also be needed for the removal of the hooks, as pike have sharp teeth.
-Pike mostly eat perch, sunfish and other small baitfish.
-They also eat some small insects, leeches and frogs.
+Pike mostly eat perch, sunfish, and other small baitfish.
+They also eat some small insects, leeches, and frogs.
 Using lures that mimic these are perfect for pike.